Safinaz Abdelrahman and Nooraldaem Yousif* Pages 136 - 140 ( 5 )

 Cardiac decompensation, cardio-obstetric clinical entity, mitral stenosis, postpartum, pregnancy, valvular heart diseases.

-Department of Obstetrics and Gynecology, Salmaniya Medical Complex, Department of Cardiology, University Heart Center at university Hospital Zurich
+Department of Obstetrics and Gynecology, Salmaniya Medical Complex, Manama, Department of Cardiology, University Heart Center at University Hospital Zurich, Zurich